AylinDenizz/SQL-Final-Project/README.md

 4. Belong to different posts, belong to different users or user in the comments table There must be a total of at least 250 comments that are not
 5. The creation_date information of the data must be different from each other.

-## Transactions We Want We Performed on the Database
+## SELECT Queries That Created for This Database
 1. Bring all blog posts with their titles, authors and categories.
 2. Get the 5 most recently published blog posts with their titles, authors and publication dates.
 3. Show the number of comments for each blog post.